Did TI use old data for its CPI 2019 report?

 The CPI 2019 report comprises 13 agencies or survey sources out of which eight were relevant for the assessment of Pakistan.
 Out of these eight survey sources, five gave their negative assessment for Pakistan whereas three gave positive scores, including World Bank.
 These five agencies which gave negative scores to Pakistan include Bertelsmann Foundation’s Transformation Index, Global Insight Country Risk Ratings, Varieties of Democracy, World Economic Forum and World Justice Project Rule of Law Index.

-The time period of the surveys, data availability of agencies: It was propagated that the dataset used for the CPI 2019 was from previous years.
+Time period of the surveys/data availability of agencies: It was propagated that the dataset used for the CPI 2019 was from previous years.
 As some journalists claimed that a few survey sources used 2015, 2016 and 2017 data for the CPI 2019.
 Below is the timeline of the surveys conducted by the agencies/ survey sources, reveals the full source description of CPI 2019 report.

+Bertelsmann Stiftung Transformation Index: There was some confusion among journalists as some tend to believe that old data of Bertelsmann Stiftung’s Transformation Index (BTI) was used for the CPI 2019.
+However, contrary to the facts, the data referred by some journalists was of BTI 2018 country report which covered the period from February 2015 to January 2017.

 Global Insights Business Conditions and Risk Indicators: The data for CPI 2019 from IHS Global Insight was accessed through the World Bank, World Governance Indicators portal, as IHS Global Insight stopped providing data to Transparency International in 2015.